-Essential Practices for Disciplinary Literacy Instruction in the Secondary Classroom: Grades 6 to 12
+Essential Instructional Practices for Disciplinary Literacy in the Secondary Classroom: Grades 6 to 12

 Expert research suggests that 10 sets of practices outlined in this document can have a positive impact on both literacy development and conceptual learning of content.
 The consistent use of these practices in every Michigan classroom can make a measurable, positive difference in student learning and improve the state’s literacy achievement.